python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 `*args` and `**kwargs`, but not `self`.

-The parameters are defined by their name, followed by a space, a colon, another space, and the type (or type).
+The parameters are defined by their name, followed by a space, a colon, another space, and the type (or types).
 Note that the space between the name and the colon is important.
 Types are not defined for `*args` and `**kwargs`, but must be defined for all other parameters.
 After the parameter definition, it is required to have a line with the parameter description, which is indented, and